Dismiss Modal

 How is hydronephrosis diagnosed?

 A swollen kidney may be seen on ultrasounds done during pregnancy.
 Once the baby is born, tests may be done to see if it is hydronephrosis.
 This test is called a kidney (renal) ultrasound.
 Urine that does not flow normally can lead to a urinary tract infection (UTI).
 A kidney ultrasound test may be done if a baby or child has a UTI.
+Depending on your child's overall health, your doctor may also use other tests to diagnose the cause.

 How is hydronephrosis treated?

-• Follow-up ultrasounds to check kidney health
+• Follow-up ultrasounds to check kidney health.

-• Surgery to improve urine flow if the problem is severe
+• Surgery to improve urine flow if the problem is severe.

 What are the long-term concerns?